 Having a vision for one’s own corporate goals is one thing.
 But this vision has to be successfully communicated and made understandable to employees to assist frontline employees in implementing these goals.
-Even if employees might not approve of the decisions of their leadership, they can at least implement them more effectively if they understand the reasoning behind it.
-However, very good communication skills alone are not sufficient.
+Even if employees might not approve of the decisions of their leadership, they can at least implement them more effectively if they understand the reasoning behind them.
+However, a good internal communication strategy alone are not sufficient.
 Furthermore, management should be accessible and take the time to listen to the feedback as well as the needs of their employees.
 Van Gorder therefore even went on to respond to most emails by employees within less than an hour.
-This also showed how valuable their input was to him.
+This also served to show how valuable their input was to him.

-Executives who are hiding in their office all day often lack the necessary understanding of the different roles and the division of labour within their company in order to really make a difference.
-Van Gorder therefore recommends a hands-on mentality, in which the executive staff takes the time to experience the individual positions within the company themselves in order to gain better insight into the daily work of their employees.
-Herein, Van Gorder once again realized how much he could learn from just watching and monitoring the processes, which were going on in the hospitals that had been entrusted to him.
-Throughout this process, he had some of his best ideas for positive, profitable change.
+Executives who are hiding in their office all day often lack the necessary understanding of the different roles and the division of labor within their company that would allow them to really make a difference.
+Van Gorder therefore recommends a hands-on mentality, in which the executive staff takes the time to experience the individual positions within the company in order to gain better insight into the daily work of its employees.
+Herein, Van Gorder once again realized how much he could learn from just watching and monitoring the processes happening in the hospitals that had been entrusted to him.
+Throughout this process, he came up with some of his best ideas for positive, profitable change.